Laravel-Lang/lang/.junie/guidelines.md

 - When translating files, follow the folder name mapping for the target language.
 See the .aiassistant/rules/locales.md file for the mapping list.
 - The localization folder name follows the ISO-639-1 standard.
 Translate into the language that corresponds to this locale code.
-- Do not translate files whose names start with the `_` character.
+- Don’t translate files whose names start with the `_` character.
 - Keep the keys themselves untranslated, even if they contain sentences.
 - If a translated value is identical to the English variant, add this value to the `_excludes.json` file.
 - If a sentence starts with a placeholder (begins with the `:` character), write it with an initial capital letter.
 For example, `":Attribute est déjà attaché(e)."`.
 - Consider the usage context when translating.
 These values are intended to be displayed on a website page in select fields, informational notifications, UI elements, etc.
 - After finishing the translation, sort the contents of the modified JSON files in alphabetical order.
-- Don't running unit tests after translation.
+- Don't run unit tests and/or code-style after translation.
 - Files `*-inline.json` differ from the others in that they contain translations without mentioning the name of the attribute or field.
 For example:
   - `*.json`:
     - The :attribute field must only contain letters.